We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Combine high- and low-impact exercises, such as basketball with swimming, to reduce constant stress on your tendons.

-- Choose shoes with proper cushioning and arch support.
-Also make certain the heel is slightly elevated to take tension off your Achilles tendon.
+- Wear shoes with proper cushioning and arch support.
+Make sure the heel is slightly elevated to take tension off your Achilles tendon.
 If you’ve worn a pair of shoes for a long time, consider replacing them or using arch supports.

 - Reduce the heel size of shoes gradually when transitioning from high heels to flats.
 This allows your tendon to slowly stretch and increase its range of motion.